confluentinc/ksql/CONTRIBUTING.md

 You can install this code style into your IDE to make things more automatic:
  * [IntelliJ code style xml file](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml)
  * [Eclipse code style xml file](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml)

+In addition the project has the following style rules over and above the standard Google rules:

+**Final fields, parameters and local variables**

 In addition, the project also uses `final` fields, parameters and local variables for new code submissions.
 IntelliJ's code generation can be configured to do this automatically: